 Once you get all the way up, you can expect it to be much colder and windier.
 With a return ticket, you are allowed to stay for 2 hours before taking a ride back.
 The upper station has a café, restrooms, and gift shop.
 The view is spectacular and, weather permitting, you can take some beautiful photos.
 However, the weather can change pretty quickly.
 In a matter of minutes, everything was covered with fog and we could hardly find the way back to the station.

 We noticed a very cool hiking path along the ridge of the mountain.
 If you enjoy such hikes, this may be a great way to spend a few hours.

 Whenever you look up towards the mountains while in Zakopane, you cannot miss a beautiful mountain peak with a 15m steel cross on it.
 This is Giewont (1985m), one of the most iconic mountain peaks in the area.
 The easiest hike to Giewont starts from Kuznice.
-Another option is hiking from Strążyska street parking (private parking cost 20PLN / 5USD) per day.
-The entrance to the National park costs around 5PLN per person.
+Another option is hiking from Strążyska Street parking (private parking costs 20PLN / 5USD) per day.
+The entrance to the National Park costs around 5PLN per person.

 The trail is quite busy in summer with lots of hikers and families taking this trip.
 You walk through the forests and along the river.
 Sadly, we couldn’t reach the summit on that day due to some health issues.
 However, it seems like a nice way to spend one unforgettable day in the Tatra mountains.